Referendums in Canada: Alberta

 Alberta has held several referendums during its history.

-Three concerned the adoption, retention and abandonment of Prohibition on the private sale of liquor (1915, 1920 and 1923).
+Three concerned Prohibition (ban on the sale of liquor).
+The referendums resulted in the adoption, retention and replacement of Prohibition -- 1915, 1920 and 1923, respectively.

-Another was on the government take-over of the electrical generation and distribution system, at the time a mixed system of municipal and private corporate ownership, and the preferred method of rural electrification - private or provincial government.
+Another referendum held in 1948 was on whether or not the provincial government should take control of the province's electrical generation and distribution system, at the time a mixed system of municipal and private corporate ownership, and the preferred method of rural electrification - private corporations or provincial government.

+That province also saw referendums on daylight savings in 1967 and 1971.

+In 2021, Alberta conducted a two-part referendum on whether equalization payments should be eliminated from Canada's constitution and whether Alberta should observe daylight saving time year-round.

 British Columbia

+In British Columbia has held several referendums.
+A few of them are listed here.

+BC held a plebiscite on inter-provincial trade in liquor in 1920.

-In British Columbia, a Treaty Referendum was held on First Nations treaty rights in 2002.
+In BC, a Treaty Referendum was held on First Nations treaty rights in 2002.
 The referendum proposed eight questions that voters were asked to either support or oppose.
 Critics claimed the phrasing was flawed or biased toward a predetermined response.
 Critics, especially First Nations and religious groups, called for a boycott of the referendum, and only about one third of ballots were returned, significantly less than the usual turnout in provincial general elections.
 The ballots that were returned showed enthusiastic support, with over 80 per cent of participating voters agreeing to all eight proposed principles.

 A referendum on electoral reform on May 17, 2005, was held in conjunction with the provincial election that year.
 British Columbian voters were asked to approve a new electoral system based on the Single Transferable Vote called BC STV.
 It passed with the support of a majority of voters (57%), but failed to meet the required "supermajority" threshold of 60%.
 Premier Gordon Campbell announced due to the large support shown for electoral reform a second referendum would be held in correspondence with the 2009 British Columbia general election.
 This referendum would also have required approval by 60% of those voting.

 The second referendum was held on May 12, 2009, in conjunction with the provincial election.
 The results were a "supermajority" of 60.92% voting for retaining the current "first past the post" electoral system and 39.8% voting for the proposed Single Transferable Vote.

 A mail-in referendum was held from June 13 to August 5, 2011, on the fate of the province's harmonized sales tax.
 The government pledged to discontinue the tax if more than 50% of the voters opt to have the tax discontinued.
 It was passed, with 55% in favour.

 The province held another referendum on proportional representation in late 2018.
 With 42% turnout, proportional representation was defeated by 61% of the vote.